 It’s occurred to me recently that people other than my parents read this.
-It’s also occurred to me that people other than my parents might find the whole thing kind of confusing: all this talk about New Zealand and Vietnam and Tennessee.
+It’s also occurred to me that people other than my parents might find the whole thing kind of confusing.
 Who am I?
 Where do I come from?

 Who are you?

-OK, so I don’t get asked this often, if ever, by strangers in real life, but since I have managed to write this blog with very few picture of myself, it’s maybe a valid question.
-I am a 27 year old female person with one passport issued by the USA and one by New Zealand, though I have a crisp, West Coast American accent, which tips the national identity balance in favor of the US.
+OK, so I don’t get asked this often in real life (I can only think of one super awkward first date that got that metaphysical), but since I have managed to write this blog with very few pictures of myself, it’s maybe a valid question.
+I am a nearly 30 year old female person.

 Where are you from?